- What is vitamin D?

 - Frequently asked questions

 Vitamin D is vital for a baby’s bones development.
-The nutrient is easily available but sometimes your baby may face a shortage of it, especially if they are breastfeeding.
+The nutrient is easily available but sometimes the baby may have deficiency, especially if they are breastfed.

 Why is vitamin D important and how much of it does a baby need?
 What are the repercussions of vitamin D deficiency in a baby?